-Natasha, 19, is a Senior Section member from Falkirk and a Leader at the 2nd Polmont Rainbow Unit.
+Natasha, 19, is a member The Senior Section from Falkirk and a leader at 2nd Polmont Rainbow Unit.
 As part of Girlguiding Scotland’s peer educator team, she visits units to help girls develop body confidence.
 She’s also busy setting up a new Rainbow unit with friends.

 It’s a big list of achievements for someone still in their teens – and Natasha has achieved all this while battling mental health issues which at one point landed her in hospital.

 “It may sound cheesy but it’s true that guiding gives you a sense of worth – like you belong to something.

 “You make friends for life and they’ve supported me through everything.